ponylang/rfcs/text/000-compile-time-expression.md

 This would make changes to the existing pony language, it would only extend the language.

 The feature can be taught by explaining that the runtime and compile-time semantics of expressions match, so placing a `#` in front of an expression means the expression is evaluated at compile-time.

+It is also useful to teach that there is no checking before hand whether an expression can be evaluated at compile-time.
+For example there is no `constexpr` as in C++ nor `const` as in Rust that is placed in front of a function.
+The compiler doesn't know whether it can evaluate an expression until it tries to perform the evaluation.

-The most important thing to teach would be the limitiations (this includes what is currently supported by the pony compiler).
-Namely:
-- No compile-time actors and behaviours
+The most important thing to teach would be the limitiations (this includes what is currently supported by the pony compiler); namely; no compile-time actors and behaviours.

 # Drawbacks